 A) The size of the Returned LNG Gasification Capacity, and the period for which it was returned to the Operator in accordance with the procedure of this article.

-B) The part of the Returned LNG Gasification Capacity which is bookeed by an interested party and the time period of the booking.
+B) The part of the Returned LNG Gasification Capacity which is booked by an interested party and the time period of the booking.

 C) The LNG Users who made a return.